 Ken Hsia - Portfolio Manager, 4 Factor - Europe

 A Conservative majority had increasingly become the consensus view in the run-up to polling day, reflected in the gradual strengthening of sterling.
 While it introduces the least fresh uncertainty, the final Brexit terms and any trade deal with the EU remain to be established.
 Thus, while we expect a relief bounce in UK-centric companies that have de-rated to trade at a discount to the rest of Europe, we do not expect an immediate impact on incomes or corporate investment within the UK.

 We maintain neutral portfolio positioning with respect to Brexit.
-Much of our UK weighting relates to multinational companies that derive most of their revenues overseas, although we do hold Lloyds Bank and Berkeley Group, the UK housebuilder.
+Much of our UK weighting relates to multinational companies that derive most of their revenues overseas, although we do hold a financial company and a UK housebuilder.
 We believe both of these stocks are quality assets trading at a discount that should benefit from the incremental reduction in economic uncertainty.